 Then it clicks.

-- Move the car a bit “just in case”
+- See if the car can be moved just a little bit “just in case”

-- Or just freeze and start Googling for help
+- Or simply freeze and begin Googling for some assistance.

-The main thing here… don’t keep trying to start the engine.
-That’s the bit that usually makes things worse.
+The most important advice here… don’t continue trying to start the engine.
+That’s the part that typically causes problems.

 Why wrong fuel is such a big deal